dewitters/rpg-playground-user-manual/docs/70-educators/90-stem-inclusion.md

 Statistics show that [women are under-represented in STEM fields](https://en.wikipedia.org/wiki/Women_in_STEM_fields).

-I am the father of 3 daughters and a son.
-My personal opinion is that most coding platforms don't do a good job at balancing the preferences of both girls and boys.
+As a father of 3 daughters and a son, my personal opinion is that most coding platforms don't do a good job at balancing the preferences of both genders.
 I will show you how RPG Playground does this better.

 Most STEM curriculums use game development to introduce students to programming.
 This keeps students engaged and motivated.
 This is great, because in recent years, the ratio of female to male gamers [balanced out](https://en.wikipedia.org/wiki/Women_and_video_games).